UMTS vs LTE : A Comprehensive Comparison

 UMTS (Universal Mobile Telecommunications System) and LTE (Long-Term Evolution) are cellular mobile communication technologies developed to provide voice and data services to consumers.
+Both technologies have revolutionized connectivity, offering improved data speeds and capabilities over their predecessors.
 UMTS was designed to offer faster data speeds and improved voice quality where as LTE offers significantly higher data speeds, low latency and better spectral efficiency.
-UMTS Release 99 or 3GPP Release 99 was the initial version of UMTS standard published in 1999.
-3GPP Release 8 was the first official version of LTE standard published in 2008.
-Let us compare UMTS vs LTE to understand difference between UMTS and LTE cellular technologies with respect to various parameters and their respective features.
+This article compares UMTS vs LTE to understand differences between UMTS and LTE cellular technologies with respect to various parameters and their respective advantages.

 Parameters | UMTS | LTE |